juhanikataja/blogtest/_posts/core-concepts.md

     weight: 100
 ```

-This route will redirect traffic from internet to service in the cluster having with `metadata.name` being `spec.to.name`.
+This route will redirect traffic from internet to that service in the cluster whose `metadata.name` equals `spec.to.name`.

-* Currently `spec.to.kind` must be `Service`.
+This particular route also allows traffic only from subnet `192.168.1.0/24` and the IP `10.0.0.1`.
+Security-wise it is highly encouraged to utilize ip-whitelisting.

+**CAUTION**: If the whitelist entry is malformed, OpenShift will discard the whitelist and traffic is allowed from everywhere.

-* If the service `spec.to.name` has multiple ports defined then it might make sense to define `spec.port.targetport`
+* If the service `spec.to.name` has multiple ports defined then one should define `spec.port.targetport`
 * By default the hostname is `metadata.name` + `-` + project name + `.rahtiapp.fi` unless otherwise specified in `spec.host`.

 So now we have a pod, a service and a route.
 But what happens if the physical server where the pod happens to live is shut down or, even worse, crashes?
 ReplicationController object is the tool to remedy just that.